-For the SWAFS (SiS in FP7) there was a positive progress from FP7 to H2020 in terms of the number of projects funded, secured funding, number of participant entities, and participation of the academic sector.
-Otherwise there was a slightly lower performance in terms of the number of coordinated projects, the participation of the industrial sector and the success rate (see table below).
+For the SWAFS (SiS in FP7) there was a positive progress from FP7 to H2020 in terms of the number of projects funded, the amount and proportion of secured funding, the number of participant entities, and the participation of the academic sector.
+Otherwise, there was a lower participation of the industrial sector and the overall success rate decreased (see table below).